Jose Siri Player Props: Rays vs. Dodgers

-On Friday, Jose Siri (.771 slugging percentage in past 10 games, including five home runs) and the Tampa Bay Rays face the Los Angeles Dodgers, whose starting pitcher will be Noah Syndergaard.
-First pitch is at 6:40 PM ET.
+On Saturday, Jose Siri (.771 slugging percentage in past 10 games, including five home runs) and the Tampa Bay Rays play the Los Angeles Dodgers, whose starting pitcher will be Clayton Kershaw.
+First pitch is at 4:10 PM ET.

-He strung together two hits (going 2-for-3 with a home run and two RBI) in his last game against the Blue Jays.
+In his previous game, he notched a home run while going 2-for-4 against the Dodgers.

 Jose Siri Game Info & Props vs. the Dodgers